harrystech/kontrast/README.md

 	end

 #### before_screenshot
 Runs on every test before Selenium takes a screenshot.
 The block provides the test and production Selenium drivers for you to control.
+It also gives you a test_info hash with the current test's name and width.

-	config.before_screenshot do |test_driver, production_driver|
+	config.before_screenshot do |test_driver, production_driver, test_info|
+		if test_info[:name] == "home" && test_info[:width] == 1280
 			test_driver.find_element(:css, '.active')
 			production_driver.find_element(:css, '.active')
 		end
+	end

 #### after_screenshot
 Runs on every test after Selenium takes a screenshot.
-The block provides the test and production Selenium drivers for you to control.
+The block provides the same variables as the before_screenshot block.

-	config.after_screenshot do |test_driver, production_driver|
+	config.after_screenshot do |test_driver, production_driver, test_info|
 		test_driver.find_element(:css, '.inactive')
 		production_driver.find_element(:css, '.inactive')
 	end